alexgdav/cards-client/README.md

 ##### (The sections below cover the front end only.
 Please check out the [Back End GitHub Repository](https://github.com/alexgdav/cards-api) for the Deckard API tech stack, stretch goals and planned fixes, and the back end development process)
 ### ABOUT THE FRONT END
 DECKARD is built with Javascript and React.
 Resources are queried with Axios, and displayed via JSX in React components.
-Styling is done with a mixture of Bootstrap components and CSS/SASS.
+Styling is done with a mixture of Bootstrap and React Bootstrap components, and CSS/SASS.
 ### LINKS
 - [Deployed App](https://alexgdav.github.io/cards-client/)
 - [Deployed Back End At Heroku](https://glacial-eyrie-35831.herokuapp.com/)